eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

     Float oneHundredth = 0.01;
     Float oneMillion = 1.0E+6;

-However they can be a bit more sophistocated.
+However they can be a bit more sophisticated.
 The digits of a numeric literal may be grouped using underscores.
 If the digits are grouped, then groups must contain exactly three digits.